nick-cheatwood7/panther-pickup/docs/User.md

 # User
-No passwords are stiored here, only tokens.
+No passwords are stored here, only tokens.

 ## Properties
 - id